Letting the tiger out of its cage: bosonic coding without concatenation: Finite-support tiger codes

 \subsection{Calabi-Yau code}

 GKZ functions can be used to define algebraic varieties, including those of the Calabi-Yau type \cite[Table 1]{stienstra2007gkz}.
-A simple example is the cubic curve lying in the projective plane, which corresponds to the generator matrix \begin{eqs} \HZ= ~. \end{eqs} This matrix constrains the total occupation number, along with differences between the fourth mode and the second and third modes.
+A simple example is the cubic curve lying in the projective plane, which corresponds to the generator matrix \begin{eqs} \HZ= . \end{eqs} This matrix constrains the total occupation number, along with differences between the fourth mode and the second and third modes.

-The kernel of \(\HZ\) is generated by the vector \(\mathbf{t}=(-3,1,1,1)\), and we can define a qubit code by setting \begin{eqs} \HX=2\mathbf{t}= \,. \end{eqs} The minimal-weight logical operator corresponds to the vector \(\mathbf{t}\), yielding a code distance \(d_X = |\mathbf{t}| = 6\).
+The kernel of \(\HZ\) is generated by the vector \(\mathbf{t}= \), and we can define a tiger code encodes a logical qubit by setting \begin{eqs} \HX=2\mathbf{t}= . \end{eqs} The minimal-weight logical operator corresponds to the vector \(\mathbf{t}\), yielding a code distance \(d_X = |\mathbf{t}| = 6\).
 In other words, the code detects at least five losses on any mode.

 Similar to the extended pair-cat code, the kernel is quite constrained, and we can say more.
 In this case, \textit{all} pure-loss vectors are outside of the kernel.
 This means that the code can detect \textit{arbitrary} losses on any mode.